Bayes-Newton Methods for Approximate Bayesian Inference with PSD Guarantees: Examples, Experiments, and Connections to Related Work

-where $q_n^{\cav }(\vu)=q(\vu)/t_n(\vu)$ is the cavity associated with data point $\vy_n$.
 Again using the property in \cref{eq:pep-limit}, we can see that the PEP energy is equal to the VFE in the limit as $\alpha\rightarrow 0$.
 Since the sparse algorithm presented above is identical for both methods, we can conclude the following: \begin{remark} The connection between PEP and natural gradient VI holds in the sparse GP case: sparse PEP ($\alpha \rightarrow 0$) is equivalent to natural gradient sparse VI. \end{remark}